byt3n33dl3/CorpHydra/README.md

 NOTE: no this is not meant to be a markdown doc! old school!

-thc-Hydra in the most current github state can be directly downloaded via docker:
+thc-Hydra in the most current github state can be directly downloaded via `Docker`:

 ```docker
 docker pull byt3n33dl3/thc-Hydra